turcanu2013/Coursera-Practical-Machine-Learning/README.md

-The link to the html project:
+The link to the viewable html project:

 https://rpubs.com/turcanu2013/818405